chigozie18/cloudsim-plus/README.md

 The project has a [bash script](script/bootstrap.sh) you can use to build and run CloudSim Plus examples.
 This is a script for Unix-like systems such as Linux, FreeBSD and macOS.

-To run some example, type the following command at a terminal inside the project's root directory: `sh script/bootstrap.sh package.ExampleClassName`.
+To run some example type the command: `sh script/bootstrap.sh package.ExampleClassName`.
 For instance, to run the `CloudSimExample0` you can type: `sh script/bootstrap.sh org.cloudbus.cloudsim.examples.CloudSimExample0`.

 The script checks if it is required to build the project, using maven in this case, making sure to download all dependencies.